And it is far from over. - Do you have any function requests or suggestions? Always welcome.

 Containerization

-Containerization ensures vertical & horizontal scaling as wells as clear data separation between conferences and participants.
-OpenTalk allows hassle-free operation, good management of CPUs and other resources, and avoids the "10K" scale-out issues that other solutions may suffer from.
-A conference container runs largely independently, which is great for administrators, as configuration changes and even system updates can be performed at all times without causing disruption.
+Containerization ensures both vertical and horizontal scaling, as well as strict data separation between conferences and participants.
+This enables hassle-free operation, efficient resource management (e.g. CPUs and memory), and avoids the scale-out limitations (“10K problem”) that other solutions may face.
+Since each conference container runs largely independently, administrators benefit from greater flexibility: configuration changes and even system updates can be performed at any time without disrupting ongoing sessions.

 Branding